 3. Licensees enrolled in any of the following programs:

 a.
-A post graduate medical education program (e.g., a residency or fellowship) approved by the ACGME.
+A post graduate medical education program (e.g., a residency or fellowship) approved by the ACGME or AOA.

 b.
 The first or second year of a fellowship (including consecutive fellowships) not approved by the ACGME OR AOA (e.g., a pure research fellowship).

 4. National Emergency or National Crisis Exemption.
-The Board shall grant an exemption of the CPD requirement to those licensees serving in active military duty as members of the National Guard or of a uniformed service who are called into service during a national emergency or crisis.
+The Board shall grant an exemption of the CME requirement to those licensees serving in active military duty as members of the National Guard or of a uniformed service who are called into service during a national emergency or crisis.

 a.
-An exemption of the CPD requirement may be granted on a pro rated basis.
+An exemption of the CME requirement may be granted on a pro-rated basis.

 b.
 The exemption shall constitute a permanent waiver, and the licensee shall not be required to complete the excused credits at a future time.

 c.
-A licensee may apply to the Board for a waiver of the CPD requirements pursuant to the National Emergency or Crisis Exemption by submitting the waiver request in writing to the Board, together with proof of service, no later than 30 days prior to the license renewal date.
+A licensee may apply to the Board for a waiver of the CME requirements pursuant to the national emergency or crisis exemption by submitting the waiver request in writing to the Board, together with proof of service, no later than 30 days prior to the license renewal date.

 (g) Calculating Credits.
-Newly licensed or newly active physicians, or licensees initially subject to the exemptions set forth in 243 CMR 2.06(5) shall begin to earn CPD credits as follows:
+Newly licensed or newly active physicians or licensees initially subject to the exemptions set forth in 243 CMR 2.06(5) shall begin to earn CME credits as follows:

-1. A newly licensed physician not otherwise subject to the exemptions set forth in 243 CMR 2.06(5), shall fulfill the basic biennial CPD requirement during the two year period that begins on the date his or her license is issued by the Board.
+1. A newly licensed physician not otherwise subject to the exemptions set forth in 243 CMR 2.06(5), shall fulfill the basic biennial CME requirement during the two year period that begins on the date his or her license is issued by the Board.
 If that license will be renewed in less than two years, the licensee shall obtain credits as follows:

 a.
-If the license renewal period is one year or shorter, the licensee need not obtain any CPD credits during that renewal period.
+If the license renewal period is one year or shorter, the licensee need not obtain any CME credits during that renewal period.

 b.
-If the license renewal period is longer than one year but shorter than two years, the licensee shall fulfill one half of the basic biennial CPD requirement during that renewal period.
+If the license renewal period is longer than one year but shorter than two years, the licensee shall fulfill one half of the basic biennial CME requirement during that renewal period.

-2. A licensee seeking to return to active status from lapsed license status shall first have fulfilled the basic biennial CPD requirement during the two year period ending on the date he or she returns to active status.
+2. A licensee seeking to return to active status from lapsed license status shall first have fulfilled the basic biennial CME requirement during the two year period ending on the date he or she returns to active status.

-3. A licensee completing or leaving a program described in 243 CMR 2.06(5)(b)3.a., shall fulfill the basic biennial CPD requirement during the two year period that begins on the first license renewal date after the program or the second fellowship year has ended, or (if earlier) that begins on the first license renewal date after the licensee leaves the program or fellowship.
+3. A licensee completing or leaving a program described in 243 CMR 2.06(5)(b)3a, shall fulfill the basic biennial CME requirement during the two year period that begins on the first license renewal date after the program or the second fellowship year has ended, or (if earlier) that begins on the first license renewal date after the licensee leaves the program or fellowship.

 (h) Miscellaneous Provisions.

-1. A majority of the total CPD credits required for each renewal cycle shall be directly related to the licensee's primary area(s) of practice.
+1. A majority of the total CME credits required for each renewal cycle shall be directly related to the licensee's primary area(s) of practice.

-2. Licensees shall document Category 1 CPD credits by maintaining a written record that lists the date and type of activity, the program sponsor (if applicable) and the number of credits earned, and shall retain each certificate of attendance or letter of attestation issued by a program sponsor.
-Licensees shall document Category 2 CPD credits and credits certified pursuant to 243 CMR 2.06(5)(d)4. by maintaining a written record that lists the approximate number of hours spent on each type of CPD activity.
+2. Licensees shall document Category 1 CME credits by maintaining a written record that lists the date and type of activity, the program sponsor (if applicable) and the number of credits earned, and shall retain each certificate of attendance or letter of attestation issued by a program sponsor.
+Licensees shall document Category 2 CME credits and credits certified pursuant to 243 CMR 2.06(5)(d)4 by maintaining a written record that lists the approximate number of hours spent on each type of CME activity.
 Such records shall be maintained for no less than one full license renewal cycle after the credits have been earned and must be available for Board inspection upon request.